aws/chalice/README.rst

    :target: https://codecov.io/github/aws/chalice
    :alt: codecov.io

-This python serverless microframework for AWS allows you to quickly create and deploy applications that use Amazon API Gateway and AWS Lambda.
+Chalice is a python serverless microframework for AWS.
+It allows you to quickly create and deploy applications that use Amazon API Gateway and AWS Lambda.
 It provides:

 * A command line tool for creating, deploying, and managing your app